-F5 Declarative Onboarding Documentation¶
+F5 BIG-IP Declarative Onboarding Documentation¶

-Welcome to the F5 Declarative Onboarding documentation.
+Welcome to the F5 BIG-IP Declarative Onboarding documentation.

 A declarative model means you provide a JSON declaration rather than a set of imperative commands.
-The declaration represents the configuration which Declarative Onboarding is responsible for creating on a BIG-IP system.
+The declaration represents the configuration which BIG-IP Declarative Onboarding is responsible for creating on a BIG-IP system.
 You send a declaration file using a single Rest API call.

 You can use Microsoft Visual Studio Code to validate your declarations, see Validating a declaration for information.

 This guide contains information on downloading, installing, and using F5 BIG-IP Declarative Onboarding.